 The new strategy has already begun to bear fruit: in 2017 Xiaomi returned to the top five of the largest smartphone manufacturers with 92.4 million shipped devices (IDC data).
 Sales grew by almost 75% compared to 2016.

 Today Xiaomi is estimated at $ 68 billion .
 The manufacturer also helps other companies that make up the Mi ecosystem.
-They produce products under their own brand, but sometimes they combine with Xiaomi to launch joint products.
-One of the vivid examples is the Huami startup, which produces Mi Band fitness bracelets and in parallel develops its Amazfit gadget lineup .
+They produce products under their own brand, but sometimes they unite with Xiaomi to launch joint projects.
+One of the vivid examples is the Huami startup, which produces Mi Band fitness bracelets and simultaneously develops its own Amazfit gadget line .

 Photo of Xiaomi's founders with the presentation of the first smartphone